MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 ## Add a GUI-based companion app

-Fabrikam would like to provide a GUI-based companion app as part of the universal driver package, but Win32-based companion applications cannot be part of a universal driver package.
-So they port their Win32 app to the Universal Windows Platform (UWP) and [pair the app with the device](https://docs.microsoft.com/windows-hardware/drivers/devapps/hardware-access-for-universal-windows-platform-apps).
+Fabrikam would like to provide a GUI-based companion app as part of the universal driver package.
+Because Win32-based companion applications cannot be part of a universal driver package, they port their Win32 app to the Universal Windows Platform (UWP) and [pair the app with the device](https://docs.microsoft.com/windows-hardware/drivers/devapps/hardware-access-for-universal-windows-platform-apps).

 The new app is secure and can be updated easily in the Windows Store.
 With the `componentsoftware.exe` application ready, Contoso uses [DISM - Deployment Image Servicing and Management](https://docs.microsoft.com/windows-hardware/manufacture/desktop/dism---deployment-image-servicing-and-management-technical-reference-for-windows) to pre-load the application on Windows desktop edition images.

 ## Run from the driver store

-When possible, use the [**INF DestinationDirs Section**](../install/inf-destinationdirs-section.md) section to make the driver run from the Driver Store by using a `DefaultDestDir` of 13.
+Provide an [**INF DestinationDirs Section**](../install/inf-destinationdirs-section.md) and set `DefaultDestDir` to 13 to make the driver run from the Driver Store.
 This will not work for some devices.

 The following snippet is from the [`osrfx2_DCHU_component.inx`] file: